jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 ### Diminishing and exploding gradient

-**Cannot train a mode if gradients explode or diminish.** From our previous example, we demonstrate the importantance of tracing the gradient at different layers to troubleshoot problems.
+**Cannot train a model if gradients explode or diminish.** From our previous example, we demonstrate the importance of tracing the gradient at different layers to troubleshoot problems.
 In our online dating model, we log
 $$ || gradient || $$
 for each layers.